top of page

 Making the Right Decision for You

-The best choice is the one that aligns with your values, your health situation, and your personal goals.
-Here are some questions to ask yourself and discuss with your surgical team:
+The best choice fits your values, your health, and your personal goals.
+Here are some questions to ask yourself and your surgical team:

-How important is breast shape to my sense of self?
+• How important is breast shape to my sense of self?

-Does my cancer treatment plan allow time for reconstruction, or would going flat help me start treatment sooner?
+• Does my cancer treatment plan allow time for reconstruction?
+Or would going flat help me start treatment sooner?

-What does my support network look like during recovery?
+• What does my support network look like during recovery?

 Frequently Asked Questions